LuminaryLogic-777/chatComs/README.md

-For Starting the entire setup need to be follow as this commands
+For Starting the entire setup needs to be follow as these commands

-After clone the whole project
+After cloning the whole project

 Client-
   1. npm i